Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 * Normal people like to accumulate, a sort of instinct.
 * In extreme form, it is a mental illness, "compulsive hoarding".

+### Alternative Forms

+#### Benefit Corporation

+* First such corporation created in Maryland, 2010.
+* Company charter must state a social or environmental purpose, and is required to pursue that as well as profit.
+* Halfway between for-profit and non-profit.
+* ExampleL Grower's Secret and NPK balance of planet.

+#### The Future for Philanthropy

+* As years go by, new financial forms will be developed.
+* Psychology, neuroscience will play a fundamental role.
+* Leads ultimately to more satisfying lives.